- 9 Things to See On Your Campus Visit to Harvard - June 16, 2017

 For more information on addressing issues like disciplinary history on your college applications, check out the CollegeVine blog post How to Explain Exceptional Personal Circumstances on College Applications.
 To learn more about rescinded admissions offers and other potential consequences, take a look at our post on whether your offer of admission can be rescinded.

 Looking for more help in navigating the college application process?
-CollegeVine is here!
-Our admissions experts can do it all, from tutoring you for your standardized tests to helping you craft a great essay to mentoring you through the trials and tribulations of admissions season.
-For a free initial consultation, fill out the form below and one of our advisors will get back to you!
+CollegeVine is here to help!
+Our admissions experts can do it all, from tutoring you for your standardized tests to helping you craft a great essay to mentoring you through the trials and tribulations of the admissions season.
+For a free initial consultation, check out our College Application Guidance Program — fill out the provided form and one of our advisors will get back to you!